- 1933: 9 baby boys named Rockne

 Rockne, who was born in Norway in 1888, became the head football coach at the University of Notre Dame in 1918.
 Today he’s considered one of the greatest coaches in college football history.

-On March 31, 1931, 43-year-old Rockne was killed when the Fokker Trimotor* he was flying in crashed in Kansas.
+On March 31, 1931, 43-year-old Rockne was killed when the wooden Fokker Trimotor* he was flying in crashed in Kansas.
+The crash was thought to be caused by the deterioration of the plane’s wooden wings.

 Rockne was the first American celebrity to die in a commercial airplane crash, and news of his death stunned a Depression-mired nation.
 The ensuing mourning was truly a national event.